Ila-bura/MewMes_API/README.md

 # **MewMes - API**

-This is the backend API for the MewMes Frontend React app.
-It contains the models and logic to allow the frontend application to perform CRUD operations.
+This is the backend API for the MewMes Frontend React app and it contains the models and logic to allow the frontend application to perform CRUD operations.

-MewMes is a content-sharing platform designed for cat memes appreciators: users can sign up and share their favourite cat memes.
+MewMes is a content-sharing platform designed for cat memes appreciators: users can sign up, share their favourite cat memes, save and react to memes, as well as follow or unfollow other users.
-The app includes registration and sign-up, users can add memes, react to memes, follow or unfollow another user, react to memes, as well as save memes for future viewing.

 - [MewMes Deployed Back-End Page](https://mewmes-dc42376a8874.herokuapp.com/)
 - [MewMes Deployed Front-End Page](https://mewmes-ila-3228af34fcea.herokuapp.com/)